 DISCO PRODUCTS AND HAPPENINGS OF 1980

 In 1980 a "Disco Fever" lunch box and thermos were produced by Aladdin.
-For more details, check this out.
 In February 1980, Gottlieb came out with a pinball game called "Roller Disco" (see here for more photos and details).
 Also in February 1980, Marvel Comics introduced the comic character Disco Dazzler, a roller-skating disco singer with a disco-ball necklace, in "Uncanny X-Men #130".
 When her series went solo in March 1981 it was called simply "Dazzler" without the "Disco" prefix, but it's interesting to note that the April 1981 issue had the theme "Last Stand in Discoland" printed on its cover and Dazzler was still wearing her disco-ball necklace.
 Emerson released a record player called "Disco 80" that included three blinking lights.
 Milton Bradley came out with the "Dizzy Dolphins Disco Game" featuring "dancing dolphins".
 In 1980 Kenner came out with the "Darci Disco" doll, which came with a shimmering silver disco jumpsuit plus a silver-colored mirror ball, jukebox, pinball machine, spotlight, and disco-themed background artwork to represent Darci's Disco.
 Rollerskates were available for her in a separate disco promotion.
 Another of the year's disco dolls was Mattel's "Disco Skipper", distributed only in Europe.

 The unofficial closing of the Studio 54 nightclub in New York City on February 4, 1980, followed by definite closure on February 28, 1980 when the last drink was served, was a major moment in the decline of disco in the early 1980s.
 Disco also declined because of the music industry's new insistence that new wave, rap, and country were the happening kinds of music.
 Many other factors played a role, including most '80s radio DJs' anti-disco attitudes (particularly in the midwest USA, where songs like "Twilight Zone/Twilight Zone" by Manhattan Transfer which were played and became hits on east-coast and west-coast USA stations were not played), the "Disco Sucks" and "Disco is Dead" campaigns, silly musical projects like the "Ethel Merman Disco Album" and "Disco Hokey Pokey", the summer 1979 hype surrounding "My Sharona" by the Knack, absurd disco-oriented films like "Can't Stop the Music" and "Roller Boogie" and television series like "Pink Lady and Jeff" (March-April 1980, where the Japanese duo Pink Lady, unable to speak English, performed disco songs like "On the Radio", "If My Friends Could See Me Now", "Knock on Wood", and "Boogie Wonderland" in an outrageously bad way), the coming AIDS crisis (which killed many disco producers, artists, and fans), the arrival of MTV in August 1981, and rock fans' resentment that rock acts like Rod Stewart, Queen, and KISS had made disco records.
 The final reason for disco's decline was new technology that encouraged R&B and dance musicians to replace real instruments with electronic sounds.